cleonard1261/DAT3_Project/project.md

 ## Plan
 * Create 5 Dog tables and 2 Patient tables in Postgres Database.
-* Load tables with preictal and interictal data.
+* Load tables with preictal and interictal data for 5 dogs and 2 humans.
 * Add ictal_ind flag to records where ictal_ind = 1 if record comes from preictal file else 0
 * Classification Algorithms
   * Logistic Regression